 Wine consumption and sales strategies.
-The economic crisis of these past few years has hit hard in many wine producing areas.
-Being couped-up at home has meant consumption has sky-rocketed, but people have preferred less expensive products, making their purchases on the occasion of promotional sales, and increasingly more often resorting to online speciality sites, and in particular those that cater for their individual taste and personalisation.
+Various crisis in the past few years has hit hard in many wine producing areas.
+People have preferred less expensive products, making their purchases on the occasion of promotional sales, and increasingly more often resorting to online speciality sites, and in particular those that cater for their individual taste and personalisation.

 Alongside price sensitivity, consumer personalisation shows greater attention for the product׳s quality characteristics, choosing wine produced using techniques that respect the environment or are expressions of the variety and value of the region they are from.
 These differentiated behaviours within the general picture point out a complex system in which consumers orient their choices in a non-homogeneous manner.

 Wine witnesses two apparently opposing phenomena: the increase of mass-produced wine, and the specialisation towards narrow markets, characterised by excellent product quality in terms of importance of terroir, appellation, and geographical identity.

 These tendencies are also reflected in the sales channels preferred by consumers.
 In this regard, the retail sales figures of wine in the principal consumer countries show that most purchases are made at large grocery stores and discount stores, where the prices are more competitive than in other shops.

 Many retailers affirm that the factors that determine the purchase of wine in supermarkets are represented not only by prices, but also by the wide range of available products, the ease and efficiency of purchase, and the quality of the products.

 DTC sales have taken this to a new level, and across the globe online wine purchase is set to overtake tradition sources to purchase, especially as the majority of consumers have yet to award their affinity and loyalty to a particular site, so is still in it’s infancy.